akshaymattoo/react-vite-mui-supabase-template/README.md

 - This will create necessary folders and configurations for the project.
 - To test run `npx playwright test`.
 If you would have selected github actions true then it would run test for every push.
 The info can be found in the `Actions` tab of your github project.
 - It gives an option to see/download the reports.
+- Now add more tests to test folder and all of them will run when we push.
+If you want to change which test to run edit the `.github/workflows/playwirhgt.yml` file.

 # Coming
 - Stripe Integration